 Reconstruction of the alleged pyramid of Gunung Padang as a 3D model.

 What are your thoughts?
-Could Indonesia be home to an advanced ancient civilization that was in power much before the Egyptians and Mayans were?
+Could Indonesia be home to an advanced ancient civilisation that was in power much before the Egyptians and Mayans were?